Violet: Architecturally Exposed Orchestration, Movement, and Placement for Generalized Deep Learning: Introduction

 \section{Introduction}

 Deep Learning (DL) is one of the hottest topics in computing today, and its need for compute is insatiable.
-Many chips are being built to meet this need: most cloud-service providers are building their own chips, as are companies like Tesla and GM/Cruise for their vertical uses, and over 100 startups.
+To meet this need, many styles of accelerator architecture are being explored, including NVIDIA's~\cite{noauthor_nvidia_nodate}, AMD's~\cite{noauthor_amd_nodate} and Biren's~\cite{biren-hotchips} GEMM engines, Google's TPU~\cite{jouppi2017datacenter}, dataflow and spatially programmed architectures like Xilinx Versal~\cite{noauthor_versal_nodate}, Graphcore~\cite{ltd_graphcore_nodate}, SambaNova~\cite{sambanova-mpr}, Groq~\cite{gwennap_groq_2020}, Qualcomm's AI-100~\cite{gwennap_qualcomm_2020}, and other proposals \cite{shao_simba_2019, chen2019eyeriss, venkatesan_magnet_2019, qin_sigma_2020}.
+There is also some delineation between training vs inference, and within that, support for particular types of DNNs (CNN, LSTM, GNNs etc.).